Balaídos Stadium: Inauguration

 Balaídos was inaugurated on 30 December 1928.
 The stadium was blessed by the archpriest of Fragoso, Father Faustino Ande.

 The inaugural match was played between the hosts, Celta Vigo, and the Basque team Real Unión.
 The ceremonial kick-off was made by Carmen Gregorio-Espino, the daughter of former mayor Adolfo Gregorio Espino.
 Celta Vigo's Graciliano was the first player to score a goal in the new stadium, in a 7–0 win.

 Renovations

-Balaídos underwent its second large-scale renovation in preparation for the 1982 FIFA World Cup; The Rio stand was completely re-built, the Gol end was added to the stadium, and the Tribuna and Marcador stands were renovated.
+Balaídos underwent a large-scale renovation in preparation for the 1982 FIFA World Cup; The Rio stand was completely re-built, the Gol end was added to the stadium, and the Tribuna and Marcador stands were renovated.

+2003–2004

-In the 2002–03 season, Celta qualified for the UEFA Champions League for the first time in their history.
+After finishing in fourth place in the 2002–03 La Liga season, Celta qualified for the UEFA Champions League for the first time in their history.
 Their celebrations were cut short when the stadium failed the subsequent UEFA stadium inspection required to host their fixtures.
-It was briefly mooted that Celta might have to play their home matches at Porto's Estádio do Dragão.
-However, the necessary upgrades were paid for by the local authorities.
+It was briefly rumoured that Celta might have to play their home games at a different venue; however, the necessary upgrades were paid for by the local authorities.